FMSoftCN/hybridos/README.md

     `
     |-- docs/           # The design documents for HybridOS.
+    |-- hiwebkit/       # The source for hiWebKit, both for device-side and server-side.
     |-- device-side/    # The source for device side.
     |-- server-side/    # The source for server side.
     |-- client-side/    # The source for client side.